-It is possible to enter into specific agreements with public authorities in order for a project to run faster.
 The size of a project, the timing for approval and the execution of relevant infrastructures may be subject to an agreement with the relevant municipality.

-2.8 Condemnation, Expropriation or Compulsory Purchase
+2.9 Condemnation, Expropriation or Compulsory Purchase

-Several legal regimes establish the possibility of expropriation/taking of land, and compulsory sell with fair compensation.
-The legal regimes to take into account vary according to the title and basis on which such expropriation/taking of land or compulsory sale is made.
+Several legal regimes establish the possibility of expropriation/taking of land and compulsory sell with fair compensation.
+The legal regimes to take into account vary according to the title and basis on which such expropriation/taking of land or compulsory sell is made.

-In this respect, for instance, the Law on the General Foundations of Public Policy of Soils, Territorial and Urban Management, establishes that expropriation on public interest grounds (expropriações por utilidade pública) may take place in order to achieve the purposes of public policy of soil.
+In this respect, for instance, the Law on the General Foundations of Public Policy of Soils, Territorial and Urban Management establishes that expropriation on public interest grounds (expropriações por utilidade pública) may take place to achieve the purposes of public policy concerning the soil.
 Alternatively, and in certain cases (ie, failure to comply with an operation of rehabilitation or regeneration), the owners may be subject to a compulsory sale (venda forçada).

-The Legal Regime of the Territorial Management Instruments also establishes that expropriation or compulsory sale may take place in order to perform the territorial plans and programs.
+The Legal Regime of the Territorial Management Instruments also establishes that expropriation or compulsory sale may take place to perform the territorial plans and programmes.

 The procedure for the expropriation is set forth under the Expropriations Code.
-According to such legal regime, the expropriation may be agreed on or if an agreement is not reached a litigation procedure will follow.
+According to such legal regime, the expropriation may be agreed and if an agreement is not reached, a litigation procedure will follow.
 The latter will be conducted through arbitration.
 Once a decision is issued, the process will be referred to the courts for a judicial phase.

-Expropriation gives rise to payment of fair compensation (justa indemnização) by the expropriating entity to the expropriated parties.
+Expropriation gives rise to payment of a fair compensation (justa indemnização) by the expropriating entity to the expropriated party.

-The procedure for a compulsory sale states that the competent authority may sell the property in a public tender.
+The procedure for a compulsory sale states that the competent authority may sell the property through a public tender.
 For such purpose a resolution of promotion of the sale and the terms to follow are set out in the Expropriations Code.

-2.9 Taxes Applicable to a Transaction
+2.10 Taxes Applicable to a Transaction

-The asset purchase and sale of real estate is subject to both property tax (Imposto Municipal sobre a Transmissão Onerosa de Imóveis or IMT) and stamp duty (Imposto do Selo), payable by the purchaser.
-IMT is levied at a progressive tax between 0% and 6% (depending on the contract price/patrimonial value of the property) for urban property meant for housing purposes, 5% for rural property and 6.5% for other types of property, on the contract price or the patrimonial value of the property (valor patrimonial tributário), whichever is higher.
+The asset purchase and sale of real estate is subject to property tax (Imposto Municipal sobre a Transmissão Onerosa de Imóveis, or IMT) and stamp duty (Imposto do Selo), payable by the purchaser.
+IMT is levied as a progressive tax between 0% and 6% (depending on the contract price/patrimonial value of the property) for urban property meant for housing purposes, 5% for rural property and 6.5% for other types of property, on the contract price or the patrimonial value of the property (valor patrimonial tributário), whichever is higher.
 Stamp duty is levied at a rate of 0.8% on the same amount.

-As a general rule, and since the purchase and sale of real estate is subject to IMT, such a transaction is exempt from VAT unless the vendor waives the aforementioned exemption, opting to tax the transaction under VAT.
-The VAT exemption may be waived if real estate (comprised of urban property, autonomous units thereof, or building plots) is sold to a buyer which will use them, fully or predominantly, in activities which will entitle him or her to a VAT deduction.
+As a general rule, and as the purchase and sale of real estate is subject to IMT, such a transaction is exempt from value added tax (VAT) unless the vendor waives the aforementioned exemption, opting to tax the transaction under VAT.
+The VAT exemption may be waived if real estate (comprised of urban property, autonomous units thereof, or building plots) is sold to a buyer that will use them, fully or predominantly, in activities subject to VAT.
 As such, the above-mentioned real estate acquisitions are subject to VAT at a rate of 23% (a 22% rate in Madeira and an 18% rate in the Azores).